VideDives/Videdives.org.za/content/pages/index.md

         self:
           textAlign: left
     subtitle: Section with a video subtitle
-    text: >
+    text: >+
-      Vide Dives offers a unique investment opportunity through carefully selected properties.
-Once a property is chosen, a company is registered with CIPC, allowing you to purchase shares the company issues.

-      These shares are available during a limited-time Initial Public Offering (IPO).
-The investment is only successful if the full amount is raised.
-If not, the deal is canceled, and if oversubscribed, excess funds are refunded proportionally.

-      Each share typically costs R50.
-For a R5,000,000 property, 5,000,000 shares are issued.
-After the IPO and all shares have been purchased, you can not buy more shares but you may sell them back to us, post the investment period( 5+YRS)
+      At **Vide Dives**, we offer a distinctive and secure property investment opportunity designed to provide high returns and peace of mind for our investors.
+By purchasing shares in a dedicated company registered with the **CIPC**, you gain fractional ownership in prime, carefully selected property developments.
+Our all-or-nothing **Initial Public Offering (IPO)** ensures that your investment only moves forward if the full funding required for development is raised, giving you greater financial security and transparency.

+      Each share is typically priced at **R50-R100**, and funds are raised solely for property development—meaning your investment is focused on creating tangible value from the outset.
+In the event of oversubscription, excess funds are refunded proportionally.
+Post-IPO, no additional shares will be issued, but you retain the option to sell your shares back to us after a **5+ year** holding period.
+With the potential for **dividend income** during the investment and **capital gains** when the property is sold or disposed of, **Vide Dives** offers a professional, structured, and profitable investment experience tailored for demographics of investors looking to expand their portfolio with high-growth property developments.

     actions: []
     colors: bg-light-fg-dark
     styles: